 What Size Grips do I get for my Gymnast?

 So, grips come in different sizes (obviously, duh!) and it is best to pay close attention to the sizing charts on the websites and it is important you measure your gymnast’s hand right.
 Failure to measure correctly can cause injury to your gymnast, and we DO NOT want that to happen.
-Grips come in sizes of 0-3 and like mostly everything else- each brand may fit differently.
+Grips come in sizes of 0-3 and like everything else, each brand may fit differently.

-Buying Gymnastics Grips Online On Amazon
+Buying Gymnastics Grips Online

 Simple and straightforward, perfect for beginners or young gymnasts, very affordable: